jrka/slclight/README.md

 the procedure described below, but may currently contain bugs and content specific to our work.
 It is not actively maintained during the academic year.

+## Citing

+In addition to the citation for the original analysis procedure given above (Durscoe et al. 2007), if using this Python code in whole or in part, please cite:

 ## Future Goals, Ongoing Work
 - Calculate and present basic statistics of resulting magnitude maps